-These performance advantages stem from Scylla’s modern hardware-friendly and ultra-scalable architecture.
+These NoSQL database performance advantages stem from Scylla’s modern hardware-friendly and ultra-scalable architecture.
 As a result, Scylla’s performance grows as the hardware size grows.

 However, many users have compelling reasons to stay on low-end hardware, even if temporarily.
-It’s then fair to ask: How does Scylla fare against Cassandra in such scenarios?
+It’s then reasonable to ask: How does Scylla fare against Apache Cassandra in such scenarios?

-We’ll show in this report that while Scylla’s performance edge over Cassandra is lower than what more powerful hardware would provide, Scylla keeps outperforming Cassandra in a wide range of scenarios even when weak hardware imposes itself as a bottleneck (see Table 1).
+We’ll show in this report that while Scylla’s performance edge over Apache Cassandra is lower than more powerful hardware would provide, Scylla keeps outperforming Apache Cassandra in a wide range of scenarios even when low-end hardware – such as AWS c3.2xlarge – imposes itself as a bottleneck (see Table 1).

 |Time to populate||5h 21m 29s||4h 27m 19s||20%||lower|